solita/solita.github.com/_posts/2016-10-28-public-tendering-from-a-developers-point-of-view.md

-it looks like and whether it is easy to use), IT products also have an "inner" quality: how often it will crash, do you ever lose data, how difficult the product is to update, how much resources it consumes, how difficult further development will be, how hard it is to integrate with other systems.
+it looks like and whether it is easy to use), IT products also have an "inner" quality: how often it will crash, do you ever lose data, how difficult the product is to update, how much resources it consumes, how difficult further development or maintenance will be, and how hard it is to integrate with other systems.
 Still combine this with the fact that these are systems that often hold data that is critical to the business or organisation, and it is far from trivial to transfer this data to other systems.
 And as if that wasn't enough, these are also systems tied to the very working of your internal processes, and your employees will specialise in the particular systems they have to use, however bad and counterproductive they might be.

 Put together, all this means that you have no way of ensuring that you will get something useful for your money, _but_ you will still be tied to that system for quite a while.
 As I said, it is hopeless.

-## The partial solutions to the fundamental problem

-### What to avoid

 What will then happen, if it is hopeless?
 With your tender, you will get what you will get.
 You can't really ensure that it will be something useful, but there _are_ some ways to ensure that it will be useless.

+## The partial solutions to the fundamental problem

+### What to avoid

+There's no lack of examples as to what will make a software project produce useless results.
 For instance, too long a feedback cycle (too much planning and too little trying things out) will almost always bring you something that will prove useless, or a lot less useful than what you hoped for.
 A policy that prevents automation is also very bad for productivity and software quality - for instance, hand-written installation instructions to server administrators.
 One pitfall is trying to procure before you have a clear understanding of what the system will at _least_ do.
 Even if you have a great IT subcontractor and they're doing their best, they have almost no way of succeeding in these situations.

 ### What to try out